 As a business owner, do I have to participate?

 No. However, it’s a great way to receive the same benefits as your employees.
 For example, you can defer paying taxes on any pre-tax contributions you make, and you can take advantage of any matching contributions that are offered.
-You may contribute up to $19,500 (up to $26,000 if you are age 50 or older) for the 2020 tax year.
+You may contribute up to the maximum per IRS limits for the applicable tax year.
 Note: You will be automatically enrolled unless you opt out by choosing the opt-out option in your online account.